YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 .. code-block:: bash

-   sudo --preserve-env=ydb_icu_version ./ydbinstall.sh --utf8 default --verbose
+   sudo --preserve-env=ydb_icu_version ./ydbinstall.sh --utf8 --verbose

 This example installs the latest YottaDB release with added support for UTF-8 and outputs diagnostic information as the script executes.